 Experience Life on the Affordable Side

-Although San Antonio isn’t a small city, it’s usually compared to its big city siblings Dallas, Houston, and Austin, which can be more expensive.
-Comparatively, the San Antonio cost of living is much lower—12% lower than the national average, actually.
-The median home price is $121,100, and the median monthly rent is $882.
+Although San Antonio isn’t a small city, it’s usually compared to big Texas cities like Dallas, Houston, and Austin, which can be more expensive.
+Comparatively, the San Antonio cost of living as 10% lower than the national average combined with no state income tax helps residents keep their budgets happy.
+San Antonio’s strong real estate market—with home prices averaging at $121,000 and a median monthly rent of $882—add to this Texas city’s affordability.
 Looking for the best neighborhoods in San Antonio to buy a home?
-Areas like Alamo Heights, Tobin Hill, and Monte Vista are popular among singles and young professionals, whereas neighborhoods like Northwest Crossing, Terrell Hills, and Oak Park-Northwood are great places for raising a family.
+Areas like Alamo Heights, Tobin Hill, and Monte Vista are popular places to live for singles and young professionals—whereas neighborhoods like Stone Oak, Terrell Hills, and Oak Park-Northwood are great San Antonio neighborhoods for raising a family.

-The patriotic atmosphere and multiple military stations in San Antonio have earned the city the nickname of “Military City, USA.”
-The biggest base in the area is Joint Base San Antonio, which consists of Randolph AFB, Fort Sam Houston, Lackland AFB, and a few military training camps with a combined population of about 300,000.
-In addition, the area is home to the Department of Defense’s largest medical center and the military’s only Level 1 trauma center.
-San Antonio is also one of the best places for military to retire in the U.S. with 15 VA facilities within 50 miles of the city and no state income tax!
+The patriotic atmosphere and multiple military bases in San Antonio have earned the city the nickname “Military City, USA”.
+The biggest base in the area is Joint Base San Antonio, which consists of Randolph AFB, Fort Sam Houston, Lackland AFB, and Camp Bullis.
+In addition, San Antonio is home to Brooke Army Medical Center, the Department of Defense’s largest medical center and the military’s only Level 1 Trauma Center.
+San Antonio is also one of the best cities for military retirees, with dozens of VA hospitals and clinics within the San Antonio area!

 If you’re moving to San Antonio to pursue a higher education, you’ll find tons of schools throughout the area.
-University of Texas at San Antonio boasts a college experience full of team spirit, while Texas A&M University-San Antonio is recognized as the only Purple Heart University in San Antonio.
-Private schools like St. Mary’s University and Trinity University are known for their nursing, law, engineering, and business degree programs, while community colleges like San Antonio College and Mt.
-San Antonio College are great places to get vocational and technical degrees before heading into the workforce.
-No matter what kind of education you’re hoping to find, San Antonio colleges provide unique experiences!
+University of Texas at San Antonio (UTSA) boasts a college experience full of team spirit—while Texas A&M University-San Antonio is recognized as the only Purple Heart University in the city.
+The area’s private colleges, like St. Mary’s University and Trinity University, are known for their health services, law, engineering, and business degree programs.
+Through the Alamo Colleges District, you can attend community colleges such as San Antonio College, Northwest Vista College, and St. Philip’s College—where you can work toward vocational and technical degrees before heading into the workforce.
+No matter what kind of education you’re hoping to find, San Antonio colleges provide unique, valuable experiences!

-San Antonio’s military, religious, and colonial history is rich and interesting for history-lovers of all ages.
+San Antonio’s military, religious, and colonial history is rich and interesting for history lovers.
 The city has long been associated with The Alamo, hence its “Alamo City” nickname.
 Once a Spanish mission, this tourist attraction is better known as a bloody battle site from the days of the Texas Revolution.
-But the Alamo was only one of five San Antonio missions and is just the beginning of the history you can experience in San Antonio!
-Find historic architecture everywhere from Randolph Air Force Base’s Taj Mahal to Downtown San Antonio’s Tower of the Americas.
-Visit San Fernando Cathedral, Mission San José’s Rose Window, and the Spanish Governor’s Palace to learn more about the area’s Spanish influence.
-Or discover Texas history at local museums like The Witte Museum, The Briscoe Western Art Museum, and UTSA Institute of Texan Cultures.
+But the Alamo was only one of five San Antonio missions and is just the beginning of the history you can experience in the city.
+Today, you’ll find historic architecture everywhere—from Randolph Air Force Base’s Taj Mahal, to Downtown San Antonio’s Tower of the Americas.
+Visit San Fernando Cathedral, Mission San Jose’s Rose Window, and the Spanish Governor’s Palace to learn more about the area’s Spanish influence.
+Or discover Texas history at local museums like The Witte Museum and UTSA Institute of Texan Cultures.

 Bask in the Great Outdoors